MaximalBrot-Inc/LiarsCards/README.md

 # LiarsCards

-LiarsCards in Python using Urisna.
+LiarsCards in Python using Ursina.